What is Sensitive Information in Health and Social Care

 Trust and Confidence

 Protecting sensitive information builds trust between service providers and individuals.
-Trust is crucial for effective care and support.
+Trust is important for effective care and support.

 The Risks of Mishandling Sensitive Information